-Available in Release 5.0 or later systems, the 012E module provides 12 ETR extensions and no lines.
+The 012E module provides 12 ETR extensions and no lines.
 All ports support full T/R capability along with ETR.
-The 012E module provides the capability for PARTNER ACS Release 5.0 to support a maximum of 48 extensions.
+The 012E module provides the capability for PARTNER ACS Release 8.0 to support a maximum of 48 extensions.

-NOTE There is no limitation on the number of 012E modules that can be installed in a 5-slot carrier.
+There is no limitation on the number of 012E modules that can be installed in a 5-slot carrier.
 However, in some configurations, the 012E module will physically permit more than 48 extensions to be installed.
 For example, if four 012E modules and one processor module are installed in the carrier, there are 56 extensions present.
 In configurations where more than 48 extensions are present, only extensions up to 48 stations will function.
 Station ports above 48 will not function with ETR or T/R telephones because they are outside the PARTNER ACS dial plan.